 If you decide later on that you want to sell your house and pay off the lifetime mortgage, lenders will charge an early redemption penalty.
-There are two types of penalty; fixed (where you can calculate at the outset how much this would be), and variable (where the amount of penalty will be calculated based on investment returns at the time.
+There are two types of penalty; fixed (where you can calculate at the outset how much this would be), and variable (also known as Gilt based, where the amount of penalty will be calculated based on investment returns at the time.
 The advantage of fixed early repayment charges mean that from the outset you know what you will be charged if you repay the loan early, with variable ones you only know the maximum you may have to pay.

 NB: This may seem like a lot to know and it is!